walsh9/dragon-taxes/README.md

 - Rye by [Nicole Fally](http://www.t-g-d.at)
 - Sancreek by Vernon Adams

-## License
+## Licenses

-© Matt Walsh 2015 under the MIT License
+Dragon Tax Simulator 2015 is © Matt Walsh 2015 under the MIT License.

+TypoBackgrounds font is © Manfred Klein, used under Simple Terms of Use at http://manfred-klein.ina-mar.com